Bharath22702/codeFiesta/README.md

 Make sure the copy is translated through google translate.

 Then Run the py2txt.py
-This extracts the words from each page of the pdf
+This extracts the words from each page of the pdf.
-Then run the
+Then run the txt2json.py, this converts the text file to required json format.